isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/standards/value-suppression/pbi-value-supp.md

 ![Alt text](../images/value-image7.png)

-To make this clear to users, so that they can clearly see the 0* values, toggle Data labels as on, and add #Headcount Label in as a Custom label:
+To make this clear to users, so that they can clearly see the 0* values, toggle Data labels as on, and add '# Headcount Label' in as a Custom label:

 ![Alt text](../images/value-image8.png)